The-Animonculory/DogeCraft/GUIDE.md

 * [Farmer's Delight](https://www.curseforge.com/minecraft/mc-mods/farmers-delight-fabric) - Farmer's Delight is a mod that gently expands upon farming and cooking in Minecraft.
 Using a collection of rustic tools and workstations, you can improve the foundation of your farm plots, prepare a myriad of hearty meals and snacks, and even gear up a bit better for adventure!
 * [Farming for Blockheads](https://www.curseforge.com/minecraft/mc-mods/farming-for-blockheads-fabric) - This mod adds a Market block to Minecraft, allowing you to buy seeds, saplings or other things such as bone meal.
 It also adds some farming utilties such as a Chicken Nest, a Feeding Trough, and Fertilizers to improve your crops.
 * [Go Fish](https://www.curseforge.com/minecraft/mc-mods/go-fish) - Go Fish is a fishing enhancement mod for Fabric.
 It takes inspiration from Stardew Valley and Terraria to create a rewarding fishing experience with exciting new loot, creative aquatic creatures, and an incentive to enjoy fishing.
-* [TacoCraft](https://www.curseforge.com/minecraft/mc-mods/tacocraft-fabric) - Adds Tacos to Minecraft!
+* [Croptopia](https://www.curseforge.com/minecraft/mc-mods/croptopia-fabric) - Croptopia adds many new crops and food options to explore.

 ### Mobs
 * [Better Animals Plus](https://www.curseforge.com/minecraft/mc-mods/betteranimalsplus) - Better Animals Plus seeks to bring new life and creatures to your worlds, all with a unique flair and aesthetic compared to other mods of the same category.